Set up your company for success with Docker

 • Organizations seeking to optimize their use of Docker products for greater scalability and efficiency

-• Organizations with Docker Business subscriptions.
+• Organizations with a Docker Business subscription

 What you’ll learn

-• How to standardize Docker Desktop versions and settings to create a consistent baseline for all users, while allowing flexibility for advanced developers.
+• How to standardize Docker Desktop versions and settings to create a consistent baseline for all users, while allowing flexibility for advanced developers

-• Strategies for implementing Docker’s security configurations to meet company IT and software development security requirements without hindering developer productivity.
+• Strategies for implementing Docker's security configurations to meet company IT and software development security requirements without hindering developer productivity

 Features covered

-• SSO.
-Without SSO, user management in a Docker organization is manual.
+• SSO: Without SSO, user management in a Docker organization is manual.
 Setting up an SSO connection between your identity provider and Docker ensures compliance with your security policy and automates user provisioning.
 Adding SCIM further automates user provisioning and de-provisioning.

-Who needs to be involved?
+Who needs to be involved

-• MDM team: Responsible for distributing Docker-specific configuration files to developer machines.
+• MDM team: Responsible for distributing Docker-specific configuration files to developer machines

-• Identity Provider team: Required for configuring the identity provider and establishing the SSO connection during setup.
+• Identity Provider team: Required for configuring the identity provider and establishing the SSO connection during setup

-• Development lead: A development lead with knowledge of Docker configurations to help establish a baseline for developer settings.
+• Development lead: A development lead with knowledge of Docker configurations to help establish a baseline for developer settings

-• IT team: An IT representative familiar with company desktop policies to assist with aligning Docker configuration to those policies.
+• IT team: An IT representative familiar with company desktop policies to assist with aligning Docker configuration to those policies

-• Infosec: A security team member with knowledge of company development security policies to help configure security features.
+• Infosec: A security team member with knowledge of company development security policies to help configure security features

-• Docker testers: A small group of developers to test the new settings and configurations before full deployment.
+• Docker testers: A small group of developers to test the new settings and configurations before full deployment

 Tools integration